FMecha/battlegear/docs/sidebs/sbs2_car.md

     <br>402PS/6500r.p.m.
     <br>48.0kg-m/4000r.p.m.
 ??? note "Notes"
-    * Built equivalent to Prodrive World Rally Car spec
+    * Built equivalent to Prodrive World Rally Car spec car.
     * Despite being listed on the webpage, the Impreza does not actually appear as an opponent in the Special course.

 ###### Mitsubishi CN9A Lancer GSR Evolution IV